 Speaking by phone, Campana shared plans for the gallery programming, which will include a focus on emerging local and international artists that appeals to the boutique’s youthful customers.
 After the Cooper show, there will be a show of women artists of color, followed by a show of California artist in May.
 Be on the lookout for shows including Atlanta artists FKRO, Jurell Cayetano and Gerald Lovell; Swampy and Andrea Sonnenberg aka Teen Witch from California; and a two-person show of Tatyana Fazlalizadeh and Brandon English.

 “Every show will have a merch component,” says Campana.
-For example, in addition to Cooper’s books being on sale, there are also T-shirts for the occasion.
+For example, in addition to Cooper’s books being on sale at The Gallery, Wish has printed up a T-shirt for the exhibition.
 There will be branding opportunities (and hopefully sales opportunities for artists).
 “Lauren has a deep interest in the arts,” says Campana, and isn’t afraid of supporting artists and projects that are challenging.

 Campana says the shift in her professional focus is refreshing.
 “I’ve had fun curating for the WISH audience,” she says, “this is a huge opportunity.”
 Changes are afoot at Living Walls, but at this time Campana is still directing activities.